-I have been suspended from the practice of law for the “crime” of refusing to disclose my client’s confidences in a patently illegal proceeding.
-My apparent real crime has been to defend a gay black conservative in the last months of his life before he succumbed to brain cancer.
+I have been indefinitely suspended from the practice of law for the “crime” of refusing to disclose my client’s confidences in a patently illegal proceeding.
+My apparent real crime has been to defend a gay black Republican in the last months of his life before he succumbed to brain cancer.
 For this and my many other unpopular causes, I will never be forgiven.

 The hyper-politicized federal judiciary stands today as an abject failure of our constitutional form of government and remains the greatest threat to our collective civil liberties.
 I regret that I have failed in my decades-long endeavors to curtail these abuses.
 However, I value my integrity more than my own personal well being, and have never bowed to undue pressure to willfully abandon my clients and their claims.
 Such matters are now beyond my control.